graelo/tmux-copyrat/README.md

 with a one or two key _hint_, which you can then press to copy-paste the span into the tmux clipboard or the system clipboard.
 Check out the demo below.

-The name is a tribute to [tmux-copyrat], which I used for many years.
+The name is a tribute to [tmux-copyrat], which I used for many years for that same functionality.
+For this Rust implementation, I got inspired by [tmux-thumbs], and I even borrowed some parts of his regex tests.

 ## Demo